rodg/nier-wiki-backup/skips/bridge-skip.md

 # Variations
 # Variation Tabs {.tabset}
 ## Bare Fist (32s)
-This version is the easiest because it makes use of the fact that a bare fist lift gains a lot more height than the one with the small sword that we usually use.
-The downside being that you lose time switching weapons in the menu.
+This version uses a Bare Fist Lift which gives more height than a Small Sword Lift.
+The downside is that you lose time switching weapons in the menu.

 Required Weapon Set configuration: